aninchat/theasciiconstruct/content/post/junos-bgp-and-bgp-unnumbered.md

 ### Analyzing an IPv4 NLRI advertisement with BGP unnumbered

 Again, with dynamic neighbors using IPv6 ND, Junos OS does not allow you to apply an export policy against the interface (and since you don't have explicit neighbors, you can't apply it there either).
-In this case, we need to apply it for the entire group, which is why I've made my policy a little more specific, by matching only direct routes as well:
+In this case, we need to apply it for the entire group, which is why it is important to keep your policy as specific as possible:

 ```
 policy-statement allow_loopback0 {
     from {
-        protocol direct;
         interface lo0.0;
         route-filter 192.168.100.1/32 exact;
     }